Mais House offers expert care and support for the Armed Forces community and their families, including residential, nursing and respite care.

 Our team make sure there’s plenty of fun to enjoy each day, including evening concerts, film showings, live music, art classes and more.

 We also organise regular trips to Brighton and beyond – so our residents can enjoy a stroll along the seafront, a spot of shopping or satisfy any cravings for fish and chips!

 For those who are not able to travel, we bring the town to them with themed dinners, a weekly trolley shop plus visits from the hairdresser.

 Address and contact

 East Sussex TN40 2HH

 Fax: 01424 732 197

 Mais House is available for ex-service personnel and their families.
-If you are unsure whether you or someone close to you is eligible, we recommend calling our helpline team 0808 802 8080 or contacting the home directly.
+If you are unsure whether you or someone close to you is eligible, please get in touch on 01424 215 871 or via email.